A unified construction of all the hypergeometric and basic hypergeometric families of orthogonal polynomial sequences: The class

 and therefore we must have $ q^n a_1 \ne a_2$ for $ n \ge 1$.
 With equations (7.12) and (7.9) we can express the entries of the matrices $C$ and $C^{-1}$ in terms of the parameters $a_0,a_1,a_2,b_0,b_1,b_2, d_1,d_2$.
 For example, the quotients

-are the factors of the generalized moments $m_n=\hat c_{n,0}$, given by equation (6.3).
+are the factors of the generalized moments $m_n=\hat c_{n,0}$, given by equation (4.9).

-In the generalized difference equation (3.1) the operators $\gamma$ and $\phi$ are defined with respect to the basis $\{v_k(t): k \ge 0 \}$.
-Using the matrices $V$ and $V^{-1}$ we can transform equation (3.1) and obtain an equation with respect to the basis of monomials $\{t^k: k\ge 0\}$.
-If $h_0=0$, $b_0=0$, and $b_2=0$ we obtain the $q$-difference equation of second order
+In the generalized difference equation (4.1) the operators $\gamma$ and $\phi$ are defined with respect to the basis $\{v_k(t): k \ge 0 \}$.
+Using the matrices $V$ and $V^{-1}$ we can transform equation (4.1) and obtain an equation with respect to the basis $\{t^k: k\ge 0\}$.
+For example, if $h_0=0$, $b_0=0$, and $b_2=0$ we obtain the $q$-difference equation of second order

 where